Christina0114/261SoftwareTesing/Assignment1.md

         Tag script2 = Tag.valueOf("SCRIPT", ParseSettings.htmlDefault);
         assertSame(script1, script2);
     }
 ```

 An HTML tag is a piece of markup language used to indicate the beginning and end of an [HTML element](https://www.digitalocean.com/community/tutorials/what-is-an-html-element) in an HTML document.
 Here, it tests the boundary values like null and empty.
 And also it tests if the ```Tag``` is sensitvie to upper case and lower case.

-Also,

 Besides, it has an integration test for the purposes of testing timeouts and interrupts.

-Integration testis defined as a type of testing where software modules are integrated logically and tested as a group.
+Integration testing defined as a type of testing where software modules are integrated logically and tested as a group.